Students walking through forest

 About our partners

 This program benefits from the guidance and involvement of dedicated elders and grandmothers, such as Albert McLeod, Charlotte Nolin, Barbara Bruce and others.
-Other elders, knowledge holders, artists and cultural teachers have also led past and future programming, including:
+Other elders, knowledge carriers, artists and cultural teachers have also led past and future programming, including:

 • Elder Audrey Logan (Indigenous foodways) and others